Central Park Lake Views NYC

 It’s sort of like being asked the dreaded “How was school?”.
 But unlike your day spent behind a desk, there’s at least one interesting, exciting or terrifying story you could share about your trip.
 But “How was it?” encourages a typical response, such as “It was amazing!” or “So nice to get away.”

 Yes, how was India?
-How was spending two months in New York City?
+How was New York City?
 How was Paris, Italy, Greece and Turkey?

 Great?